prkapur/python-reference-blogs/README.md

 * https://www.pydanny.com/cookie-project-templates-made-easy.html - Great explanation here on getting started with Cookie-Cutter

 ## Gitflow Workflow
-* https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow - This workflow uses two brances - a master abd a develop branch that serves as an integration branch for features.
+* https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow - This workflow uses two brances - a master and a develop branch that serves as an integration branch for features.

 ## Contribution Guide